Aliases for CHGA Gene

 GeneCards Summary for CHGA Gene

 CHGA (Chromogranin A) is a Protein Coding gene.
 Diseases associated with CHGA include Acinar Cell Carcinoma and Tubular Adenocarcinoma.
-Among its related pathways are Innate Immune System and Defensins.
+Among its related pathways are Defensins and Innate Immune System.
 An important paralog of this gene is CHGB.

 UniProtKB/Swiss-Prot Summary for CHGA Gene